IRS Whistleblower Program: Getting Money from the IRS

 According to the report, “Whistleblower claim numbers assigned in FY 2021 grew by 55% year over year, the second highest level of new claim numbers in the history of the program and claim closures also increased by 13%.”

-We hope that the IRS and Congress will continue to support this important program.
+We hope the IRS and Congress will continue supporting this important program.

-If you or someone you know has an issue with the IRS or the state department of revenue, please contact us at (678) 235-5460, or by email at Gary.Massey@masseyandcompanyCPA.com.
+If you or someone you know has an issue with the IRS or the state Department of Revenue, please get in touch with us at (678) 235-5460 or by email at Gary.Massey@masseyandcompanyCPA.com.

-Massey and Company CPA is a boutique tax and accounting firm serving individuals and small businesses in Atlanta, Chicago and throughout the country.
+It is a boutique tax and accounting firm serving individuals and small businesses in Atlanta, Chicago, and throughout the country.
 Our services include tax return preparation, tax planning for businesses and individuals, IRS tax problem resolution, IRS audits, sales taxes, and small business accounting and bookkeeping.

 Massey and Company CPA